technomada/cloud-from-scratch/local-node/local-node-raspbian-wireguard.md

 $ sudo reboot
 ```
-(If you have trouble with this step see: https://github.com/technomada/cloud-from-scratch/issues/6)
+If you see a 404 or have trouble with this step see: https://github.com/adrianmihalko/raspberrypiwireguard and https://github.com/technomada/cloud-from-scratch/issues/6

 Verify